AngularJS, NodeJS, Sails.js, PhantomJS, Gulp, Sass, HTML5, CSS3.

 The United States / Italy

-The client is the North American bureau of Il Sole 24 ORE, Italy’s main financial daily newspaper, published by 24 Ore Group.
-In the field of services tailored to professionals and businesses, the Group enjoys a solid competitive market position thanks to its databanks, online services and training programs.
+The client is the North American bureau of Il Sole 24 ORE, Italy’s leading financial daily newspaper, published by 24 Ore Group.
+In the field of services tailored to professionals and businesses, the Group enjoys a solid competitive market position thanks to its databanks, online services, and training programs.

-Sites belonging to 24 Ore Group, are built with old technologies and look outdated.
+Sites belonging to the 24 Ore Group are built with old technologies and look outdated.

-Moreover, their owners share the same issue as our customer – as the systems are huge, have lots of dependencies and have been developed over years, rewriting legacy apps from scratch or migrating them to new technologies would take a lot of time and even more important – a solid budget.
+Moreover, their owners share the same issue as our customer – as the systems are huge, have lots of dependencies, and have been developed over the years.
+Rewriting legacy apps from scratch or migrating them to new technologies would take a lot of time and, even more important – a solid budget.

 In addition, the solution had to:

 These services communicate with the help of queues and can be easily scaled.
-Our developers used a MongoDB database, which can handle large volumes of structured and unstructured data.
+Our developers used a MongoDB database to handle large volumes of structured and unstructured data.